publicimageltd/org-roam-dashboard/README.md

 Currently, *org dashboard* provides:

  - Some general statistics about the contents of zettelkasten.
+ - A list of pages marked as 'sticky' by using the tag 'Dashboard'
  - A list of the last ten modified files.
  - A list of the top ten files with the highest number of links (so to speak the top ten of the most interesting files).